A salon booth rental agreement is a contract that is entered into between a salon owner and hair stylists who are independent contractors.

 Arrange an interview

-After shortlisting potential candidates, schedule an interview to understand their client’s list and why they are not currently working.
-The best candidates are those with a great personality and many clients they can easily transfer to their new workplace.
-During the interview, make sure to:
+After shortlisting potential tenants, schedule an interview to understand their client’s list and why they are not currently working.
+The best candidates are those with a good personality who can bring many clients to their new workplace or salon.

 Conduct a background check

-Search Licensed Hair Stylists – By State
+Search Licensed Hair Stylists (for your salon) – By State

 Discuss the terms

 The next step after shortlisting prospective hairstylists is to commence negotiations for an booth rental agreement.
 The key item that should be given priority when negotiating is the rent amount.
 If they have enough clients, the owner should consider decreasing their rent in the hope of gaining more profits and bringing more business into the salon.